 James opens with the point that our passions are at war with the new person we should be in Christ.
-We fight amongst ourselves.
-We hate our brothers.
-We want what others have and plot to take it from them.
-Then James points directly at such evil children and reminds us that we do not have because we did not ask.
+We fight amongst ourselves, we hate our brothers and, we want what others have and plot to take it from them.
+But then James points directly at such evil children and reminds us that we do not have because we did not ask.

 So then it depends not on human will or exertion, but on God, who has mercy.
 Romans 9:16 ESV

-We do not ask because we live life apart from God.
+Where is God?
+Is God even part of how we live life?
 Do we turn to him and ask him to provide for our needs?
-Do we turn to him and ask him to provide for the desires in our heart?
+Have I taken the desires of my heart to Jesus?
 Do we turn to him and ask him to put Godly passions in the foundation of our soul?
 No we don’t, we life live like the atheists striving and working in our own will as if God our creator did not even exist.
 More from James Chapter 4.

 You ask and do not receive, because you ask wrongly, to spend it on your passions.
 James 4:3-4 ESV